FlatZephyr/fishop/README.md

 # fishop
 index.html - the name page
 shop.html  - points on shop tab
-contact    - tab which locates at the bottom of index page
+contact    - tab which is located at the bottom of index page

+addons:
+1. Slider
+2. Image resizes when orientation is changed